Nithin46/KDM_ICP1/README.md

 c) Split the words based on our choice in the file and printing the length.
 d) Converting the characters to upper case, lower case.

+I have faced an issue with creating two subfolders in the Github (Source, Documnets).
+So, I had placed all the documents in the main branch itself.

 I have attached all the screenshots that show the code snippets and output.

 Google colab: https://colab.research.google.com/drive/15hKsvtbQCNL3mGz70tomcZkfYZzYDnbC#scrollTo=Z2dUvzRSBK1Y